umbraco/UmbracoDocs/Reference/Management/Models/MediaType.md

 	return mediaType.Key;

 ### .Level
-Gets or Sets the given `MediaType` level in the site hierachy as an `Int`.
+Gets or Sets the given `MediaType` level in the site hierarchy as an `Int`.
 MediaTypes placed at the root of the tree, will return 1, content just underneath will return 2, and so on.

 	//Given a `ContentTypeService` object get MediaType by its Id and return the Level var mediaType = contentTypeService.GetMediaType(1234);